chrisjwelly/blog/source/_posts/binary-searching-bugs-with-git-bisect.md

 It can also be used to find the "leftmost" value.
 In the case of binary searching on a sorted array, this can be thought of having duplicate elements and you are finding the "leftmost" value among these duplicates.
 This is precisely the concept of `git bisect` which I will introduce in a bit.

 ## Using this concept in Git
 In this post, let us concern ourselves with only regular commits, and not discuss merge commits.
-In this scenario, a commit history is essentially a linked list of commits(disclaimer time) as one can see here:
+In this scenario, a commit history is essentially a linked list<sup>1</sup> of commits as one can see here:

+{% asset_img gitcommits.png "Visualisation of git commits" %}

 Thus, when presented with the scenario in the introduction, it might be natural for you to perform a linear search on the commit history.
 That is, you do a `git checkout <commit hash>` one-by-one down the history, until you encounter a commit where the bug does not occur.
 The previous commit is then the first occurrence of the bug.
 Of course, if you have your suspicions on which commit causes the bug, you can avoid doing a linear search entirely and just checkout there.
 But in this context, let's suppose we have absolutely no idea what happened!

-`git bisect` takes this concept in a binary search setting:
+`git bisect` takes this concept in a binary search<sup>2</sup> setting:
 1. It will ask you to give a range.
 Give it a commit where the bug has occurred, and another commit where the bug has not occurred.
 1. It will perform a binary search by performing a `checkout` on the middle commit of the range, asking your feedback whether it was a good or bad commit.
 1. It will then halve the range appropriately, until it pinpoints the exact commit where the bug first occurred.

 Here is a visualisation:
+{% asset_img gitbisect.png "Visualisation of git bisect" %}

 Going back to our theory, you can think of the good commits as having the value of 0, and bad commits as having the value of 1.
-Thus, it is like we are having an array of 0s followed by 1s, and we are searching for the "leftmost" 1 (which is the bad commit).
+Thus, it is like we are having an array of "0"s followed by "1"s, and we are searching for the "leftmost" 1 (which is the first bad commit).

 ## Demo with Git Bisect
 For now, enough theory.
 To illustrate the power of Git Bisect and how fast it can sift through the commit history, I have prepared this repository: https://github.com/chrisjwelly/git-bisect-demo for a demo.
 What I have is very simple: